What are the blue mountains?

 The Blue Mountains holds its name due to the many eucalyptus trees, which in the heat, release a mist of oils that look blue in the light.

-There are many different attractions and hiking trails within the Blue Mountains range so we have made a guide that will enable you to get the most out of your day trip or to help shape one of your days if you plan to stay longer.
+There are many different attractions and hiking trails within the Blue Mountains range.
+Therefore, we have made a guide that will enable you to get the most out of your day trip.
+Or, alternatively, it can help to shape one of your days if you plan to stay longer.

-Driving to the Blue Mountains will take around 1 hour 30 minutes from the City to the main area of the mountain range.
-This will also make it very easy to get around the different areas and attractions.
+Driving to the Blue Mountains will take around 1 hour 30 minutes from the city centre.
+This is the distance to the main area of the mountain range.
+In addition, having a car will also make it very easy to get around the different areas and attractions.

-Don’t fret if you don’t have a car because the train is also a great way to reach the Blue Mountains and this is how we did it.
+Don’t fret if you don’t have a car because the train is also a great way to reach the Blue Mountains.
+In fact, this is how we did it!
 From Central Station, it only takes just under 2 hours.
 We recommend getting off at Katoomba Station.
-You can find a timetable of train times here.
+In this case, you can find a timetable of train times here.

-Top tip: If you’re heading there by train, choose to travel on a Sunday as you’ll get half-price travel!
+Top tip: If you’re heading there by train, choose to travel on a Sunday.
+As a result, you'll be able to get half-price travel!

 Firstly, Katoomba is a town worth spending a little time in before you venture off.
-Full of nice cafes, antique stores and charm.
+Due to it being full of nice cafes, antique stores and charm.

 Once you’re ready to go, if you want to keep to a tight budget, it is possible to go around all the major attractions via the local buses.
-However, we decided to go for the Blue Mountains Explorer Bus, which just added extra ease to our day in the Blue Mountains.
-We didn’t have to think about what buses to get and were dropped off right by everywhere that we wanted to go.
+However, we decided to go for the Blue Mountains Explorer Bus.
+Consequently, this added extra ease to our day in the Blue Mountains.
+Due to not having to think about what buses to get and we were dropped off right by everywhere that we wanted to go.

 Keeping up with their record-breaking experiences, the Scenic Railway is the steepest passenger railway in the world!
-Step onboard, choose if you’d like to have your seat stay neutral, in a relaxing reclined position or leaning an extra 12 degrees forward with the adventurous ‘Cliffhanger’ and shoot down a cliff-side tunnel with views of the rainforest and the beautiful Jamison Valley through the glass roof.
+Step onboard, choose how you’d like to be seated.
+Stay neutral, in a relaxing reclined position or leaning an extra 12 degrees forward with the adventurous ‘Cliffhanger’.
+Following this, shoot down a cliff-side tunnel with views of the rainforest and the beautiful Jamison Valley through the glass roof.

 Get off the train at the bottom station and you will be able to access the elevated boardwalk of the Scenic Walkway, which covers 2.4km of Jurassic rainforest to stroll through.
 Along the way, you have the chance to learn about the site’s coal mining history and the various local flora.
 There are various options to walk, from a quick 10 minutes to a leisurely hour.

 Whichever route of the Scenic Walkway you take, you will be able to end the walk at the entrance to the Scenic Cableway.
-On this cablecar, you can take in the panoramic views of the Blue Mountains, including views of the Three Sisters, Orphan Rock, Mt Solitary and Katoomba Falls.
+On this cablecar, you can take in the panoramic views of the Blue Mountains.
+This includes views of the Three Sisters, Orphan Rock, Mt Solitary and Katoomba Falls.

-There are also access points to other walks within the National Park along the way, if you’d like to delve in deeper.
+Additionally, there are access points to other walks within the National Park along the way if you’d like to delve in deeper.

-This will bring you back to the main entrance of Scenic World, where you are free to do any of the experiences again, check out the gift store, have a bite to eat or just simply move onto the next bit of your Blue Mountains adventure.
+This will bring you back to the main entrance of Scenic World, where you are free to do any of the experiences again.
+Alternatively,you can check out the gift store, have a bite to eat or just simply move onto the next bit of your Blue Mountains adventure.

 Honeymoon Lookout to Echo Point

-Head to Honeymoon Lookout for the starting point to a lovely short walk in the Blue Mountains towards Echo Point.
-Head right and wander along the path in the shade of the towering eucalyptus trees and if you’re lucky, you may spot some colourful parrots, bower birds and the incredible lyrebirds.
-The lookouts along this route are absolutely stunning and before you know it, you’re looking across at the next spot, the Three Sisters.
+Firstly, head to Honeymoon Lookout for the starting point to a lovely short walk in the Blue Mountains towards Echo Point.
+Following this, head right and wander along the path in the shade of the towering eucalyptus trees.
+If you’re lucky, you may spot some colourful parrots, bower birds and the incredible lyrebirds.
+The lookouts along this route are absolutely stunning.
+Before you know it, you’re looking across at the next spot, the Three Sisters.

 So according to Aboriginal legend, 3 sisters were turned to stone by a witch doctor to protect them from a battle.
-However, the witch doctor later died and was the only one who could reverse the spell so now the sisters remain here in their rock formation!
+However, the witch doctor later died and was the only one who could reverse the spell.
+As a result, the sisters remain here in their rock formation!

 Here is your perfect photo opportunity with the legend and it is also possible to head down a set of stairs and get close enough to touch!

-If you fancy taking a break here, there’s a lovely café at Echo Point called The Lookout, with fab views from the terrace, as you re-energise.
+If you fancy taking a break here, there’s a lovely café at Echo Point called The Lookout.
+This cafe has fab views from the terrace to soak in, as you re-energise.

-Leura Cascades is one of the top scenic spots in the Blue Mountains with a beautiful track to take alongside it.
+Leura Cascades is one of the top scenic spots in the Blue Mountains, with a beautiful track to take alongside it.
 The track takes you along the cascades, with tall ferns on one side and the calming sounds of trickling water on the other.
-It’s an easy short walk, which can be done in half an hour but with the amazing views at the bottom, you may be down there for a while!
+It’s an easy short walk, which can be done in half an hour.
+However, with the amazing views at the bottom, you may be down there for a while!